lukaskondmann/DENETHOR/readme.md

 meadow and wheat fields are plotted in thin lines which illustrates that wheat and meadow vary systematically between day 180 and 240.
 Meadows remain photo-synthetically active (high NDVI) while wheat has been harvested.*

-## Download

-Download our dataset as part of the AI4EO Food Security Challenge [here](https://platform.ai4eo.eu/ai4food-security-germany/data).
-The full dataset including the test data will be released after the challenge.

-Also check out a similar dataset we're involved in building for South Africa [here](https://platform.ai4eo.eu/ai4food-security-south-africa/data)

 ## Requirements